 See my favorite books for life skills.

 I like the links and resources at All in One High School Health for guidance.

 Civil Air Patrol has monthly safety briefings that cover many of the topics in health courses.
 We discuss the presentations at home afterwards.

-My daughter volunteers two days per week at our local hospital.
+My daughter volunteers two days per week at our local hospital with The Red Cross.